Timeline of the Israeli–Palestinian conflict in 2022: 8 October

-An 18-year-old Israeli Border Policewoman was killed and two others injured, one critically, during a shooting attack at a security checkpoint at the entrance to the east Jerusalem neighborhood of Shuafat.
-In a statement, the UN Special Coordinator for the Middle East Peace Process Tor Wennesland said he is "alarmed by the deteriorating security situation, including the rise in armed clashes between Palestinians and Israeli security forces in the occupied West Bank, including East Jerusalem" and "The mounting violence in the occupied West Bank is fueling a climate of fear, hatred and anger.
+A Palestinian gun shot and killed an 18-year-old Israeli Border Policewoman and injured two others, one critically, at a security checkpoint at the entrance to the east Jerusalem neighborhood of Shuafat.
+In a statement, UN Special Coordinator for the Middle East Peace Process Tor Wennesland said he is "alarmed by the deteriorating security situation, including the rise in armed clashes between Palestinians and Israeli security forces in the occupied West Bank, including East Jerusalem" and "The mounting violence in the occupied West Bank is fueling a climate of fear, hatred and anger.
 It is crucial to reduce tensions immediately to open the space for crucial initiatives aimed at establishing a viable political horizon".

 11 October

-An 21-year-old IDF soldier was seriously wounded and later succumbed to his injuries after being shot by Palestinian gunmen in a drive-by shooting near the West Bank settlement of Shavei Shomron.
+A 21-year-old IDF soldier was seriously wounded and later succumbed to his injuries after being shot by Palestinian gunmen in a drive-by shooting near the West Bank settlement of Shavei Shomron.
 Two assailants escaped by car.
 The soldier had been securing a march held by settlers protesting recent shootings in the West Bank.
 Lions' Den claimed responsibility for the attack.